 “I do,” said Star Sapphire.
 “I can protect him on Zamaron!”

 “You would merely use his powers for your own gain!”
-Genia said accusingly.
+Genia laughed accusingly.

 Star Sapphire glowed brightly and said, “I think it is time for me to prove my superiority to you once and for all!”